openedx/edx-documentation/en_us/shared/manage_discussions/manage_divided_discussions.rst

 * Filter the posts that are listed on the **Discussion** page by group.
   See :ref:`Viewing the Posts of a Group`.

-All of the other options and features described in the :ref:`Discussions` section continue to be available to the discussion moderation team.
+All of the other options and features described in the :ref:`Discussions`, :ref:`Moderating_discussions`, and :ref:`Running_discussions` sections continue to be available to the discussion moderation team.

 .. _Finding Out Who Can See a Post: